 The following documentation MUST be attached to the application for entry in a positive list:

-- Appendix 1 (B1.1) of the relevant regulation.
+- Appendix 1 (B1.1) of the relevant regulation which can be found on Energinet's home page.
 The appendix will be used to check whether it is taken into account that the required features and the necessary functionality are present and documented.

 - CE Declaration of conformity.
 The declaration of conformity can be used to check which standards are used in relation to ensure an adequate quality of power.